What Essential Oils Are Safe for Cats (And Which to Avoid)?

 Tips for Safe Diffusing

-• Use high-quality, 100% pure essential oils from trusted brands.
+• Choose high-quality, 100% pure essential oils from trusted brands

-• Always provide good ventilation and allow your cat to leave the room.
+• Keep the room well ventilated and allow your cat to leave freely

-• Clean your diffusers regularly to prevent residue buildup.
+• Clean your diffuser regularly to prevent oil residue buildup

 Calm relaxed cat after aromatherapy session